 sms winning lawsuit against Austrian Post

-In 2016, e-commerce customers of sms criticised that thousands of registered shipments, which sms had sent via Austrian Post to France, in particular, had been claimed by recipients as not received.
-Due to the business model of most online sales platforms according to which senders must provide proof of correct dispatch and receipt, sales revenues of e-commerce vendors have been frozen until presentation of such proofs.
+In 2016, e-commerce customers of sms criticized that thousands of registered shipments, which sms had sent via Austrian Post to France, in particular, had been claimed by recipients as not received.
+Due to the business model of most online sales platforms according to which senders must provide proof of correct dispatch and receipt, sales revenues of e-commerce vendors have been frozen until the presentation of such proofs.

 In accordance with the General Terms and Conditions of Austrian Post, all registered mail items are delivered against signature.
 On behalf of its customers, swiss mail solutions had requested Austrian Post to submit these receipts for registered mail items to France as claimed.

-“Following the clear judgement of the first instance by the Commercial Court, I am very optimistic the second instance will decide in our favour as well!”, the CEO of sms Austria, Georg Weidinger, said.
+“Following the clear judgment of the first instance by the Commercial Court, I am very optimistic the second instance will decide in our favour as well!”, the CEO of sms Austria, Georg Weidinger, said.
 “All participants in the value-added chain of online trading must act in an open and transparent fashion.”